 Accessibility Tools, Checkers & Vendor Demos

-Classes can be combined based on client needs!
+Classes can be combined based on your needs!

 Ask about low cost Zoom webinar options based on instructor availability and minimum attendance numbers.
+In-person hands-on training is available at our Region 10 Spring Valley facility.
 Web accessibility consultations are also available upon request for a nominal fee.
-In-person classes are now being presented again in the Region 10 conference center.

 *Classes are open to everyone but discounts are available to